Jacob Melling

-Jacob Melling (born 4 April 1995) is an Australian professional football (soccer) player who plays as a defensive midfielder for Charlestown Azzurri.
+Jacob Melling (born 4 April 1995) is an Australian professional soccer player who plays as a defensive midfielder for Charlestown Azzurri.

 Biography

 Melling attended Saint Paul's College, Gilles Plains.
 He was raised through the South Australian youth football setups of Modbury Jets and then the South Australian Sports Institute Football Program (SASI) before playing a key part in the South Australian side's championship win in the FFA State Institute Challenge in 2010.
 Melling was named Player of the Tournament, and was offered a scholarship to the Australian Institute of Sport Football Program where he then went on to form a mainstay in the heart of the Joeys midfield.

 Adelaide United

 On 18 March 2011, it was announced that Adelaide United had signed Melling on for his first professional club contract from the start of 2012.

 Melling made his first team debut as a 78th minute substitution in the Round 14 match against Melbourne Heart.

 On 15 March 2013, Melling was granted permission to be listed with two clubs so until the end of the end of the 2012–13 season Melling was listed with both Adelaide United and Para Hills Knights.
 He recorded 8 appearances with Para Hills Knights.